shotnothing/CS1010E-PE/Higher-order Functions/README.md

 ## Higher-order Functions
 **by Jing Wen**

 A higher-order function is a function that takes one or more functions as arguments, returns a function as a result, or both.
-They allow you to create more generic, reusable, and composable code.
+They allow you to create more generic, reusable, and composable (modular code with no side effects) code.

 In Python, functions are first-class objects, which means you can pass them around like any other object, such as integers or strings.